Kodisss/Tron/README.md

  as it'll make the WHOLE IA system WAY easier to manage!
  I guess, I don't I have to see how to use it

  Game works but AI are not implemented yet...
+ Need to start over with a tilemap and A* algorythm

  Tron game made with Unity (2022.3.2f1 LTS) for school project